cross-seed/cross-seed.org/docs/basics/options.md

 | `outputDir`      | `-s <dir>`     | `--output-dir <dir>` | `string` |         |

 `cross-seed` will store the torrent files it finds in this directory.
-If you use [Injection](../tutorials/injection) you'll need to make sure that the client has access to this path also.
+If you use [Injection](../tutorials/injection) with rtorrent you'll need to make sure that the client has access to this path also.

 :::caution Docker